-School's Name vision for Special Educational Needs and Disabilities (SEND)
+Our School vision for Special Educational Needs and Disabilities (SEND)

-At school's name we aim to provide every child within our schools with the best chance to succeed in life through providing a fully inclusive and high-quality school experience.
+Our school aims to provide every child with the best chance to succeed in life through providing a fully inclusive and high-quality school experience.
 We will provide a broad, balanced and relevant curriculum to all pupils including those with SEND.
-In line with the SEND Code of Practice (2015) our SEND system has a strong focus on improving outcomes for all our children through encouraging open communication with parents and carers, health care professionals, teaching staff, teaching assistants and the pupil through a culture of active listening and mutual respect.
+In line with the SEND Code of Practice (2015) our SEND system has a strong focus on improving outcomes for all our children through encouraging open communication with parents and carers, regulated health care professionals, teaching staff, teaching assistants and the pupil through a culture of active listening and mutual respect.

-The SEND Aims at School's Name
+The SEND Aims at Our School